piyush-c38/abw_product_counter_device/README.md

 ###Current Bugs

-* Weight calibration is not done properly.
-* Weight buffer is not added.
+* Multiple items at once not handled properly, missing some points